manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 REACT_APP_API_IDENTIFIER=GRAPHQL_SERVER_API_IDENTIFIER
 ```

-The values of `YOUR_AUTH0_DOMAIN` and `YOUR_CLIENT_ID` must be replaced by the values from your Auth0 React "Quick Start" page as follows:

-- The value of `AUTH0_DOMAIN` is the value of the `issuer` object property from the code snippet, without the protocol, `https://`, the quotation marks, and the trailing slash.
-It follows this format: `YOUR-AUTH0-TENANT.auth0.com`.

-- The value of `CLIENT_ID` is a unique public identifier for your application.
-Although it's a public identifier, it’s recommended to not make it easily guessable by third parties.

-As mentioned before the value of `API_IDENTIFIER` must be the same value as you used when creating the GraphQL server, this value can be found in the [API section](https://manage.auth0.com/#/apis) of the Auth0 dashboard:
+The values of `YOUR_AUTH0_DOMAIN` and `YOUR_CLIENT_ID` must be replaced by the values for `Domain` and `Client ID` for the previously created application.
+As mentioned before the value of `API_IDENTIFIER` must be the same value as you used when creating the GraphQL server, this value can be found in the [API section](https://manage.auth0.com/#/apis) of the Auth0 dashboard.

-- The value of `API_IDENTIFIER` is the value of the audience object property for the GraphQL server, and it's the same value that you provided as an identifier to your Auth0 API earlier on.
-Do not include quotation marks.

 Next to these credentials, you need to set the _Allowed Callback URLs_, _Allowed Logout URLs_ and _Allowed Web Origins_ for your application on the [Application Settings](https://manage.auth0.com/#/applications/) page in the Auth0 dashboard.
 These values must be equal to the address where your React application is running, which is `http://localhost:3000`.

 You can now restart the development server of Create React App by running `npm start` again.
 Your Auth0 credentials should now be available to use in the application to set up `Auth0Provider` in the file `src/index.js` and be placed around the `ApolloProvider` component.
 Also, `Auth0Provider` should call a callback function to redirect the user to the correct page after authentication.
 This function is used to clear the user's authentication code from the url to prevent them from having to re-authenticate if they move to a different page.
-The `history` object is used to have the user navigate without refreshing the page, something that would delete the users' authentication code from the Context of `Auth0Provider`:
+The `history` object is used to have the user navigate without refreshing the page, something that would delete the users' authentication code from the Context of `Auth0Provider`.
+This value is created with the `createBrowserHistory` function from the `history` package, which is a major dependency of `react-router-dom` and therefore doesn't have to be installed separately:

 ```jsx harmony
 // src/index.js